Call to Artists

 - 3D Mixed Media: Work that combines multiple materials to form an original work of art.
 If recycled materials are used, they must be modified or used in a way that is different from their original function.

 - Ceramics: Original functional or non-functional works created by the artist from clay, porcelain, stoneware, and/or earthenware.
 Not permitted: machine-made or mass-produced work.

 - Digital Art: Original work for which the image, or the manipulation of other source material, was created by the artist using a computer.
 All work in this category must be in limited editions, signed and numbered on archival quality materials.
-Traditional photography, even though taken through the digital process, is not permitted in this category and should be entered under Photography.
+Not permitted: traditional photography, even though taken through the digital process, must be entered under Photography.

 - Drawing: Original compositions hand-drawn by the artist using pen, pencil, charcoal, pastel, ink, wax, crayon, etc.